nanason01/CodeBuddiesASE/exchanges/README.md

 - Kraken:
     https://api.kraken.com/0/private/TradesHistory (allows us to query for individual client's recent transaction history).

-- CoinGeck (initially a part of this module, querying functionality for CoinGecko's API was moved to pricer/)
+- CoinGecko (initially a part of this module, querying functionality for CoinGecko's API was moved to pricer/)